Externalities in Chore Division: Optimal Allocation

-\textit{Proof.} Our approach will depend on an Algorithm via Lemma reduction.
-Finding a collection of piecewise constant value density functions $v_{i,j}^\prime$ that closely resembles the set of real value density functions $v_{i,j}$ is our first goal.
-To find $v_{i,j}^\prime$ as required by Lemma 3, we know that $v_{i,j}$ are $k$-Lipschitz, i.e, for all $i,j\in N$ and for all $x, y \in [0,1]$,
+\textit{Proof.} Our approach will depend on an algorithm via lemma reduction.
+Finding a collection of piecewise constant disutility functions $v_{i,j}^\prime$ that closely resembles the set of real disutility functions $v_{i,j}$ is our first goal.